DerekSelander/dsdump/docs/index.md

       cmd LC_CODE_SIGNATURE
 ```

-And of course you can make sure the `ncmds` count from the `mach_header_64` matches the line output count...
+Make sure the `ncmds` count (20 for my version of `grep`) from the `mach_header_64` matches the load command count...

 ```bash
 lolgrep:~$ otool -l $(which grep) | grep LC_ | wc -l 20
 ```

 Each of these commands does something specific.
 For example **`LC_LOAD_DYLIB`** is an instruction to load a framework (like `Cocoa`, or `UIKit` into the process's address space).
 The `LC_MAIN` specifies the address to start the `main` function to the program.
+Exhaustively describing all the load commands could be a bit boring to most, so check out the `<mach-o/loader.h>` or other writeups if you're interested in learning more about load commands.

-Now that you have a overview of the load commands are, remove the `grep` filtering and display the full output:
+Now that you have a overview of the load commands, remove the `grep` filtering and display the full output:

 ```bash
 lolgrep:~$ otool -l $(which grep)